Pierre-rigodiat/RDA/utils/xerces_wrapper/README.txt

 For more information about the installation location, please read: https://docs.python.org/2/install#how-installation-works
 Tip: The following command will tell you where your current python is looking for packages:
 	- python -c "import site; print site.getsitepackages()"
-Tip: If no succes with auto install, you can directly copy and paste the file xerces_wrapper.pyc into the site-packages folder of your python.
+Tip: If no succes with auto install, you can directly copy and paste the file xerces_wrapper.pyc and _xerces_wrapper.so into the site-packages folder of your python.

 MacOS: